MitziReese04/MO-IT101-Group5/Readme.md

 4. While-loop for deduction logic so that there would not be +45 lines especially for SSS (looked for pattern).
 5. DRY codes such as fullName (single method for lastName and firstName), and findWorkingPeriods (detect months rather than hardcoded loop).
 6. added comments with param and return as per Javadoc.
 7. Refactor payroll logic for scalability by removing the hard-coded months and added the year filter.

+Note: This project was restored on March 26, 2026 due to error and crash.

 [Project Plan](https://docs.google.com/spreadsheets/d/1rbrQGOejCtMpRpwfM78M2QLEYzDD2OVu1BiteN0ZaC8/edit?usp=sharing)
 [Excel Test for calculatePayroll](https://docs.google.com/spreadsheets/d/1lgwjecejDZlg4Ws7lmHo8aKcW4ddLghxu1lab4PAMwg/edit?usp=sharing)
 [QA Test from Group 6](https://docs.google.com/spreadsheets/d/1_NJbuYLilaNfLnaERIAPnRERlTXDbpk0E6Riatdu8ks/edit?usp=sharing)